Xuan Wu Shan Nine Emperor Gods Festival 2017

-Preparing the tools that the deities will use for the ritual later.
+Preparing the tools that the deities will use for the rituals later.

 Next, Guan Yin 观音娘娘 is called down to perform the Chu Hua Yuan ritual.

-The boy stands in the middle of the basket as Guan Yin 观音娘娘 approaches him with bunches of flowers.
-Guan Yin 观音娘娘then instructs him to leave the garden by stepping out of the basket.
+The boy stands in the middle of the round rattan tray as Guan Yin 观音娘娘 approaches him with bunches of flowers.
+Guan Yin 观音娘娘then instructs him to leave the garden by stepping out of the tray.

 Guan Yin 观音娘娘throws aside the bouquets that were originally placed around the basket.